What is Monkeypox?

 The primary mode of transmission is through direct contact with bodily fluids via social and sexual contact.
 Monkeypox can also be spread through indirect contact with contaminated materials.
 Contact with skin lesions can lead to viral transmission.
 Patients with lesions that have crusted, fallen off, healed over completely are considered non-contagious.

-Does monkeypox scar?
+Does monkeypox cause scars?

 If not well controlled at an early stage, monkeypox has a high likelihood of causing scarring.
 Monkeypox scars closely resemble chicken pox scars and smallpox scars